cyberbotics/webots-doc/guide/object-trees.md

 ### Tree Description

 Efficient (with only 8 polygones) and fast to load tree.
-This PROTO is less configurable than 'SimpleTree' but way faster to load.
+This PROTO is less configurable than `SimpleTree` but way faster to load.

+### Tree Field Summary

+- `name`: Defines the name of the tree.

+- `scale`: The first and last components of the scale define the radius of the tree and the middle one defines it's height.

+- `texture`: Defines the texture used for the tree.

+- `boundingObject`: Defines the bounding object of the tree.